Common Lily Pests

 These herbivores often nibble on young growth, buds, flowers, seedpods, and other plant parts; however, they are seldom seriously destructive.
 In rural areas gardens can be protected by deer- and rabbit-proof fences, adequately maintained.
 The presence of a dog often deters deer from invading, and many cats will prey on rabbits and rodents.

-Chemical controls and repellants, trapping, and shooting offer only temporary solutions, if indeed they are effective at all.
+Chemical controls and repellents, trapping, and shooting offer only temporary solutions.
+However, a fairly new repellent is now available that works very well.
+Fend Off Deer and Rabbit Repellent Clips are now available from us on line.
+Made from garlic and soybean oil, they will last for up to eight months.
 Foul-smelling concoctions, both homemade and commercial, are sometimes effective against deer.
 The material is placed in muslin sacks and suspended around the plantings.

 Leatherjackets, wireworms, and millipedes